Oyelowo/coding_practice/docker-udemy/commands.md

 - This can then be run e.g
 - Note: a part of the string can be run.
 Docker would run it anyways if it is unique.
   `docker run sha256:86ac1d2cb455580f34f9d7c001de9b0b8e888e836b8d6035a261da797929cfbf`

+  alpine- an image that is as small as possible, with not much programs already installed. so stripped down version of an image